team113sanger/dermatlas_copy_number_nf/README.md

 ## Inputs

+### Cohort variables
-`bam_files`: a wildcard describing a path to a directory containing a bamfiles and their corresponding index files.
-Index files are assumed to be pre-generated and colocated with bams.
+`bam_files`: wildcard capturing the path to a set of `.bam` files in a directory and their corresponding `.bam.bai` index files.
+Index files are assumed to be pre-generated and co-located with bams.
-Sample metadata: path to a file containing sample PD IDs, tumor normal info, and sex `tumor_normal_pairs`: path to a file containing a tab-delimited list of matched tumour and normal pairs.
+`metadata_manifest`: path to a file containing sample PD IDs, tumor normal info, and sex.
+`tumor_normal_pairs`: path to a file containing a tab-delimited list of matched tumour and normal pairs.

+### Reference files
-The following reference files, which will be used across pipeline executions are located within the `nextflow.config` file.
+References that are used across pipeline executions have been placed within the pipeline's default `nextflow.config` file.
-`reference_genome`
-`bait_set`
-`resource_files`
-`gc_file`
-`rt_file`
-`gistic_refgene_file`
-`difficult_regions_file`
+`reference_genome`: path to a reference genome file (used by ASCAT) `bait_set`: path to a `.bed` file describing the regions  (used by ASCAT) `resource_files`: path to a directory containing loci and allele `gc_file`: path to the ASCAT GC correction file `rt_file`: path to the GISTIC replication timing correction file `difficult_regions_file`: path to a Genome in a "difficult regions" file

 ## Usage